rdsquare/Proxy-Server-Java---Peroxy-0.1/README.md

-# GUI based Proxy-Server-Javam - Peroxy-0.1
+# GUI based Proxy-Server-Java - Peroxy-0.1

 Proxy server in java designed and coded in netbeans